What's going on with Greece and its economy?

 Britain's affected too, even though it doesn't use the euro.

-Earlier this year, other countries in Europe, led by France and Germany, clubbed together to try to help Greece out.
+In 2011, other countries in Europe, led by France and Germany, clubbed together to try to help Greece out.